Detecting AI-Generated Images via Contextual Anomaly Estimation in Masked AutoEncoders: Introduction

 \section{Introduction}

-The unprecedented advancement of AI-Generated Content (AIGC), spanning from images and videos to text, has triggered both enormous opportunities and major societal challenges, raising serious legal and ethical concerns.
-Sophisticated generative models, such as diffusion model~\cite{rombach2022high}, now produce synthetic data that is remarkably realistic and widely accessible, enabling creative applications but also facilitating misinformation, copyright infringement, and ethical dilemmas at scales previously unimaginable.
-Consequently, the development of reliable detectors for synthetic media, especially AI-generated images, has become a pressing research priority.
+AI-Generated Content (AIGC), referring to fully-generated images distinct from partially manipulated forgeries~\cite{du2025forensichub}, has become a pressing societal concern as modern generative models such as diffusion models~\cite{Rombach_2022_CVPR,ho2020denoising, song2021denoising} produce remarkably realistic synthetic data, raising concerns about misinformation, copyright infringement, and ethical misuse~\cite{lyu2024deepfake}.
+Consequently, developing reliable detectors for AI-generated images has become a critical research priority.

-Initially, supervised deep learning-based detectors dominated the image forensics landscape, relying on large collections of real and synthetic samples for training~\cite{wang2020cnn, Cai_2023_CVPR,Wang_2025_ICASSP,Doloriel_2024_ICASSP}.
-However, these methods tend to overfit to specific generation families (e.g., GANs or diffusion models), resulting in limited generalization when confronted with new or unseen generative paradigms~\cite{corvi2023detection}.
-More recent approaches leverage pre-trained, general-purpose vision backbones (e.g., CLIP~\cite{radford2021learning}) or attempt few-shot/zero-shot setups~\cite{ojha2023towards}, yet almost all continue to depend on the right choice of training domain or some prior access to the fake image distribution.

-In parallel, the paradigm of context-based detection, pioneered in the text domain with methods like DetectGPT~\cite{mitchell2023detectgpt}, offers a powerful alternative by measuring content's compatibility with a model's learned distribution.
-However, translating this to images is challenging.
-ZED~\cite{zed2024eccv} applies NLL-based detection using a multi-resolution lossless encoder, but it predicts high-resolution pixels conditioned on downsampled, lower-resolution context, thereby losing fine-grained spatial relationships within each resolution level.
-Conversely, prior works using Masked Autoencoders (MAE)~\cite{he2022masked} have treated the model as a generic feature extractor for downstream classification~\cite{unmasking_mae_tip25}.
-These approaches does not fully leverage MAE's inherent capability.
-Building on this observation, we explore whether MAE's reconstruction mechanism can be formalized as a probabilistic generative process for AIGC detection.
-We propose \textbf{\textsc{CINEMAE}} (Contextual INconsistency Estimation with Masked AutoEncoder).
-To the best of our knowledge, this is the first work to adapt visible patches as context for computing conditional NLL as a principled measure of contextual consistency.

-Our main contributions are as follows: \begin{itemize} \item Inspired by context-based detection in LLMs, we leverage MAE's reconstruction mechanism to adapt visible patches as context for AIGC detection.

-\item We propose \textbf{CINEMAE}, an architecture that synergistically combines local reconstruction uncertainty, derived from MAE's context modeling, with global semantic features from a single backbone for robust, generalized detection.

-\item We achieve state-of-the-art cross-generator generalization: trained on \textbf{Stable Diffusion v1.4 alone, CINEMAE generalizes to all unseen generators} in GenImage with over 95\% accuracy, substantially outperforming prior methods \end{itemize}